ajhenley/gitbook/special_characters.md

 TOTAL:      12      $4,400.00
 ```

-####Write a Java program to print the escape sequences to the console.
+####Write a Java program to print the escape sequences table below to the console.
 ```
 \t	Insert a tab in the text at this point.
 \b	Insert a backspace in the text at this point.